entrix/ilearning/README.md

 I'm starting use some legacy code in order to use Kalman Filter procedure to learn simple recurrent (time delay) network in the same way as with the Levenberg-Markwardt gradient procedure.
 And I encountered with problems of non-compatibility code.
 I want to touch on some of them.

-In the past Matlab has functions like calcpd, calca, calce and calcperf for computing delayed network inputs? outputs? layer inputs/outputs and so on, but now all these features have been excluded.
+In the past Matlab has functions like calcpd, calca, calce and calcperf for computing delayed network inputs/outputs, layer inputs/outputs and so on, but now all these features have been excluded.

-calcpd and calca can be replaced by
+_calcpd_ and _calca_ can be replaced by
 ```
   [Y,Af] = calcLib.y(calcNet);
 ```
-calcNet is network representaion after some initialization like
+_calcNet_ is network representaion after some initialization like
 ```
   [X,Xi,Ai,T,EW,~] = preparets(net,X,Tl);
   [net,rawData,~,~] = nntraining.setup(net,net.trainFcn,X,Xi,Ai,T,EW,false);